sebajara/covid19/USA_STATE_RATES.md

   delay?
 Or find the delay that minimizes the variance in deaths/positives rates?
-The second approach sounds interesting if we can "safely" assume that the health-care capacity and fraction of risk-population infected is constant over-time. (... or we should fit to a proper dynamical model and forget about this approach).
+The second approach sounds interesting if we can "safely" assume that the health-care capacity and fraction of risk-population infected is constant over-time. (... or fit to a proper dynamical model).

 ### Relative rates: positives/tests & deaths/positives